-We identified our median employee by reviewing annual base salaries for all persons who were employed by us on December 31, 2017, excluding our former Chief Executive Officer, Mr. Fischer.
-We annualized the base salary of all employees who were hired in 2017 but did not work for the entire year.
-After identifying the median employee, we calculated the annual total compensation for this employee using the same methodology we use for our named executive officers as disclosed in the Summary Compensation Table for 2017 above.
-The annual total compensation of our median employee was \$123,027, resulting in a ratio of 27:1.
-The above ratio and annual total compensation amount have been calculated using methodologies and assumptions permitted by SEC rules.
-Mr. King was appointed to serve as the Company's interim Chief Executive Officer, effective December 31, 2017, and did not receive compensation for his role as interim Chief Executive Officer in 2017.
-Given this, we did not calculate the pay ratio using our interim Chief Executive Officer.
+We identified our median employee by reviewing annual base salaries for all persons who were employed by us on December 31, 2018.
+We annualized the base salary of all employees who were hired in 2018 but did not work for the entire year.
+After identifying the median employee, we calculated the annual total compensation for this employee using the same methodology we use for our named executive officers as disclosed in the Summary Compensation Table for 2018 above.
+The annual total compensation of our median employee was \$131,224.